-As indicated in the above Declaration of Compliance, MLP declares that it deviates from recommendations C.1 Sentence 5, C.6, C.7, C.8, C.9, C.10 and D.4 of the GCGC 2019, since the Supervisory Board has not approved any fixed targets for the number of independent Supervisory Board members, does not agree with the definition of independence in the GCGC 2019, has not stipulated any appropriate number of

-Independence of the Supervisory Board independent Supervisory Board members in the sense of the GCGC 2019 and also has not provided their names, instead it considers appointments on the basis of the respective qualifications.
-When the Audit Oversight Reform Act (APAReG) came into force on 17 June 2016, the former legal regulations on the independence of members of the Supervisory Board were dropped completely.
+As indicated in above Declaration of Compliance, MLP SE declares that it deviates from recommendations C.1 Sentence 5, C.6, C.7, C.8, C.9, C.10 and D.4 of the GCGC 2019, since the Supervisory Board has not approved any fixed targets for the number of independent Supervisory Board members, does not agree with the definition of independence in the GCGC 2019, has not stipulated any appropriate number of independent Supervisory Board members in the sense of the GCGC 2019 and also has not provided their names, instead is considering appointments on the basis of the respective qualifications.
+When the Audit Oversight Reform Act (APAReG) came into force on June 17, 2016, the former legal regulations on independence of members of the Supervisory Board were dropped completely.
 The justification submitted by the government during the legislative procedure stated that "a generally high degree of independence is already ensured" through institutional separation of the Supervisory Board and Executive Board.
 However, recommendation C.6 (2) of the GCGC 2019 now states that members of the Supervisory Board are to be classed as independent if they are independent from the Company and its Executive Board, as well as independent from a controlling shareholder.
-The fact that recommendation C.7 (2) of the GCGC 2019 contains a (non-exhaustive) list of criteria that the shareholder side should consider when assessing independence is also new.
-From MLP's perspective, both this indicator solution and the assessment of individual members of the Supervisory Board involve a certain degree of legal uncertainty.
+The fact that recommendation C.7 (2) of the GCGC 2019 contains a (nonexhaustive) list of criteria that the shareholder side should take into account when assessing independence is also new.
+From MLP SE's perspective, both this indicator solution and the assessment of individual members of the Supervisory Board involve a certain degree of legal uncertainty.